 In this article, you will learn about the SNI setup in Zimbra.
 It would be important for you to set up Zimbra SNI as you can serve your users not being worried about the number of limited IPv4 addresses per domain.
-So let’s take a look at how you can setup SNI for your Zimbra.
+So let’s take a look at how you can set up SNI for your Zimbra.

 To learn more about Zimbra SNI read What is SNI in Zimbra OSE?

-SNI setup on Zimbra
+Setting Up SNI on Zimbra

 To set up Zimbra SNI, the Zimbra proxy service must be installed and enabled on the server.
 If you are using a multi-server environment, you should perform these steps on the proxy server.
 You also need a signed certificate with a matching key and the trusted chain certificates from your certificate authority.
 You can bind multiple SSL certificates to one ipv4 address, for example,

 188.8.131.52 => firstDomain.com and

 184.108.40.206=> secondDomain.com, or even have an IPv4 address with different types of SSL Certificates, like,